Tempus14/Inspirator2000/README.md

 python src/main.py
 ```

-This will initialize the application and display random Instagram posts in the user interface.
+This will initialize the application and let you display random saved Instagram posts in the user interface.

 ## Contributing